On the embedding complexity of Liouville manifolds: Computations for hypersurface complements II: avoiding virtual perturbations

 Let us now formally glue together all pairs of ends except for those corresponding to the positive asymptotics of the main component $u$ to arrive at the following simplified picture: \begin{itemize} \item top level consisting of some number $l \geq 1$ of formal planes in $N_{\vec{d}}^{2n}$, anchored in $X_{\vec{d}}^{2n}$ \item bottom level consisting of a single main pseudoholomorphic component $u$ in $X_{\vec{d}}^{2n}$ with $l$ positive ends and satisfying the $\lll \T^{n-1}p\rrr$ constraint. \end{itemize} By Lemma~\ref{lem:formal_caps}, each of the formal planes has nonnegative index.
 Similarly, by Lemma~\ref{lem:main_cpnt_nonneg_ind}, the main component has nonnegative index.
 Since the total configuration has index zero, it follows that the main component and each of the formal planes $C$ must have index zero.
 Lemma~\ref{lem:formal_caps} then implies that each of the components in the top level has negative end $\beta_j$ for some $j \in \{1,\dots,k\}$, and has homological intersection $\delta_{ij}$ with $[D_i]$ for each $i \in \{1,\dots,k\}$.

 We wish to show that each of these formal planes $C$ corresponds to an honest pseudoholomorphic curve in $N_{\vec{d}}^{2n}$.
 We can suppose that the configuration underlying $C$ consists of a multilevel pseudoholomorphic building with \begin{itemize} \item top level in $N_{\vec{d}}^{2n}$ \item some number (possibly zero) of levels in the symplectization $\R \times \bdy X_{\vec{d}}^{2n}$ \item bottom level (possibly empty) in $X_{\vec{d}}^{2n}$. \end{itemize} Since the symplectic form on $N_{\vec{d}}^{2n}$ is exact away from $D$ (c.f. part (2) of Theorem~\ref{thm:div_compl1}), by Stokes' theorem each component in the top level must intersect $D$ nontrivially.
 Since the homological intersection number of $[C]$ with $[D] = \sum_{i=1}^k [D_i]$ is $1$, it follows by positivity of intersection that there is exactly one component in the top level.
 Also, as in the proof of Lemma~\ref{lem:bar_cycle}, energy considerations rule out any component in the bottom level $X_{\vec{d}}^{2n}$.
-Indeed, note that we have $E(C) \leq \eps$, whereas any such component would have at least one positive Reeb orbit asymptotic and hence energy at least $1-\eps$.
-It follows that the component in the top level must be a plane, and by similar energy considerations and the stability condition in the SFT compactness theorem, there are no symplectization levels, so $C$ is an honest plane in $N_{\vec{d}}^{2n}$.
+Indeed, note that we have $E(C) \leq \eps$ (c.f. the proof of Lemma~\ref{lem:formal_caps}), whereas any such component would have at least one positive Reeb orbit asymptotic and hence energy at least $1-\eps$.
+Similarly, there cannot be any components without any negative ends in a symplectization level.
+It follows that the component in the top level must be a plane, and by similar energy considerations there are no symplectization levels (since any component with energy less than $\eps$ would necessarily be a trivial cylinder, violating the stability condition in the SFT compactness theorem), so $C$ is an honest plane in $N_{\vec{d}}^{2n}$.
 Evidently $C$ is simple since $\beta_j$ is a primitive Reeb orbit.
 Finally, since $J_X$ is generic, regularity of the component $u$ follows from the simple Lemma~\ref{lem:main_curves_are_simple} below. \end{proof}